weizh888/PokeAlarmWiki/Home.md

 ### Problems with receiving in UTC time or Notifications not sending because 'time_left has passed'.

-I have implemented a client side fix for this issue.
-Simply run the webserver with the --time_fix command to have your times corrected.
-The command will be `python runwebhook.py --time_fix`.
-If the PokemonGo-Map ever gets the issue corrected, just drop the extra argument.
+This error should now be corrected.
+Please make sure you have updated to the latest version of PokemonGo-Map.
+If you are still experiencing issues, please open a ticket.

 If you see this issue after updating to the latest version, please open an issue ticket here on github.

 ### Windows: socket.error: [Errno 10053] An established connection was aborted by the software in your host machine OR Linux: socket.error: [Errno 32] Broken pipe

-This issue should now be correctly caught from the client side.
-If you still experience this issue, please open an issue ticket on github.
+This error should now be corrected.
+Please make sure you have updated to the latest version of PokemonGo-Map.
+If you are still experiencing issues, please open a ticket.